How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 1. Gondola and Cable Car From Ortisei *Easiest

+The most popular (and shortest) way to reach Seceda is by gondola and cable car, departing from the town of Ortisei.
 This is a two-part journey, which is combined into one ticket.
 On ticket websites, the route will look like this: Ortisei - Furnes - Seceda.
-The entire two-part ride is around 15-20 minutes.
+The entire two-part ride is around 15 minutes.

 First: hop on the gondola from the town of Ortisei.
 These gondolas are exactly what you would see at a ski resort, with seating for just a few passengers.